Leave a Comment:

 “If and only if” in practice…

-A phrase associated with the logical connective $\leftrightarrow$ (i.e., the biconditional), and is used to conjoin two statements which are logical equivalent.
+A phrase associated with the logical connective $\leftrightarrow$ (i.e., the biconditional), and is used to conjoin two statements which are logically equivalent.
 Since it is composed of both the “if” portion (i.e., sufficiency) and the “only if” portion (i.e., necessity), a statement of the form “X if and only if Y” can be also rephrased as “X is necessary and sufficient for Y”, or “X is equivalent to Y”.

 In general, a biconditional of the form $X \leftrightarrow Y$ can be proved in two ways: